There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-Well, in 2021 I managed to hike the Marsh Trail twice and it was a totally different experience each time.
+Well, in 2021 I managed to hike the Marsh Trail twice and it was a totally different experience each time but I would still say it’s one of the best easy hikes in Florida.
 The first time we hiked the Marsh Trail was towards the end of January.

 There were a decent number of cars in the parking lot but it wasn’t packed.
 We did the whole hike this first time.
 The first part of the trail is paved but the majority is crushed shells/gravel.
 It’s an easy trail though.
 It’s flat and pretty much a straight shot to the clearing.

 We stopped at the observation tower for a bit to watch the birds.
 There were a ton of them here which was really awesome.
 There was a roseate spoonbill, pelicans, anhingas, herons, ducks, and probably more I don’t know the names of.

 It felt like there were five different types of birds in every picture I took and I loved it!
 After watching them here for a bit, we headed down the rest of the trail.
 After a while we saw an alligator on the right side but that was pretty much it.

 There are a few benches along the trail but it’s just got foliage on both sides with the occasional opening to the water but we didn’t see much else after the observation tower.
 We sat in the clearing for a bit before heading back.

 Then, in March, I wasn’t sure what to expect.
 There were SO many birds here in January, just in the general area, I was hoping they would still be here, but wow, they were not.